 From 2004-2009, Dr Parry had several roles with Macquarie Bank and for the previous 12 years he was the Foundation Executive Chair of the Independent Pricing and Regulatory Tribunal of NSW (IPART), and its predecessor for Government Pricing Tribunal - the first utility regulator in Australia.
 He has been the Head of the School of Economics, University of New South Wales and Dean, Faculty of Commerce, University of Wollongong.

-Dr Parry is currently a Director of ASX-Compliance (the regulatory arm of the Australian Securities Exchange), a Director of Powerco New Zealand and a Director of the Brisbane Airport Corporation.
+Dr Parry is currently a Foundation Chair of Powering Australian Renewables Fund, a Director of ASX-Compliance (the regulatory arm of the Australian Securities Exchange), a Director of Powerco New Zealand.

 He has extensive experience in corporate governance in the private and government sectors, regulatory and financial experience and substantial exposure to the water and energy industries.

 Dr Parry has a Bachelor of Economics (Hons) and Masters of Economics from the University of Sydney and a PhD from the University of London (London School of Economics).

 He was awarded an Order of Australia (AM) in 2008.

 Dr Parry has been on the Icon Water Limited Board since November 2015.